Documentation Index

 Since Gemini content is retrieved through Google Vault, your organization's Vault retention rules and hold policies apply to what can be collected.
 Content not covered by a Vault retention policy may not be available for export.

-How to Connect and Collect Onna using Google Gemini
+How to Connect and Collect using Google Gemini

 What Gets Collected